gfraiteur/mortality/rendered/Belgium_en.md

     than during the one of July 2019.
 Temperatures were not significantly higher, therefore another explanation is necessary.

+Probably the most important question that article *cannot* answer is:
+**What would have been the mortality *without* the lockdowns?**
+Analyzing past mortality data in only one country certainly cannot answer this question.
+Lockdowns do not heal, but they help decreasing the mortality in two ways: first by avoiding the overload of the health system, secondly because the knowledge of the virus and its cures increase overtime

 ## Conclusion

+This article challenges the believe that the 85+ age group is the most affected by the COVID19 epidemic.
+In terms of absolute mortality, this is true that this group is the most affected.
+However, the mortality in this age group seems to be caused, much more than for any age group, by events that have a frequency of approximately one every second year, as opposed to events that occur yearly.
+If you look at the *relative* increase of the death rate, the 85+ age group is twice less affected than the 75-74 one.

 Perhaps the most striking conclusion is the paradox between the fact that, on one side, the death rate in 2020 was equivalent to the one